 More than any other one man, Billy Graham paved the way for the widespread acceptance of a Catholic Pope by Protestants and Baptists.
 Graham’s groundbreaking ecumenical evangelism, which downplayed doctrine and exalted experiential religious unity, stretches back more than half a century.

-Though bolder than his famous father in some respects, Franklin is walking in this same disobedient path in the ecumenical realm.
+Though more outspoken than his famous father in some respects, Franklin is walking in this same disobedient path in the ecumenical realm.

 Goal:Distributed by Way of Life Literature Inc., the Fundamental Baptist Information Service is an e-mail posting for Bible-believing Christians.
 Established in 1974, Way of Life Literature is a fundamental Baptist preaching and publishing ministry based in Bethel Baptist Church, London, Ontario, of which Wilbert Unger is the founding Pastor.
 Brother Cloud lives in South Asia where he has been a church planting missionary since 1979.
 Our primary goal with the FBIS is to provide material to assist preachers in the edification and protection of the churches.